StimulCross/nestjs-ttl-cache/README.md

 > Some options detailed below will override corresponding module-level settings defined under [options](#options).
 If no value is provided, the default is used.

 - `hashFunction` - A function that accepts the same parameters as the decorated method and returns a string to be appended to the generated cache key.
 This function can be specified either as the first argument to the decorator or as a property within the options object.
-- `useSharedCache` - A boolean that determines whether the decorated method should share a common cache across multiple instances of the class, even if the class itself is decorated with the `@Cacheable` decorator.
+- `useSharedCache` - A boolean that determines whether the decorated method should share a common cache across multiple instances of the class, even if the class itself is decorated with the `@IsolatedCache` decorator.
 By default, this value is set to `false`.
 - `useArgumentOptions` - When set to `true`, this option directs the decorator to use the [argument options](#argument-options) provided as the last parameter of the decorated method to manage caching behavior for that specific call.
 By default, its value is `false`.

 The library internally utilizes the cache methods (`cache.get()`, `cache.set()`, and `cache.has()`) provided by the underlying caching library.
 You can specify method-specific options to customize the behavior of these internal cache calls.
 For example, `cache.get()` accepts an options object that includes the `updateAgeOnGet` flag refreshes the TTL of a cached entry each time it is accessed.
 By including this flag in the decorator's options, you ensure it is consistently applied during internal `cache.get()` operations.